 Conveniently located, beautifully decorated and filled with amenities and fun for guests, the Swan and Dolphin Resort is an excellent choice for Walt Disney World guests.
 Located side by side the Swan Resort and the Dolphin Resort are two separate hotels that are often referred to as a pair.
-Though not owned by Disney, these resorts lease prime property on the Walt Disney World BoardWalk and offer guests Disney perks like Extra Magic Hours, FastPass+ access and free transportation to the Disney Parks.
+Though not owned by Disney, these resorts lease prime property on the Walt Disney World BoardWalk and offer guests Disney Resort perks.
 This article is all about uncovering the details of these Walt Disney World Resorts and informing your next Disney vacation resort booking.

 The Swan and Dolphin location is one of the top reasons it is popular with guests.
 Located along the Disney BoardWalk, it is grouped with resorts known to Walt Disney World insiders as “Epcot Resorts” because of their proximity to Epcot.
 Indeed the Swan and Dolphin are a short walk or boat ride away from both Epcot and Disney’s Hollywood Studios.
 The location makes it convenient to pop back to your resort room midday for a nap or pool time.
 At night you can see fireworks over the trees from Epcot and can enjoy the display from the Disney BoardWalk with a frozen margarita or a cupcake from the BoardWalk Bakery!